+Answer the following questions based on the memoir above.
+Answer on a separate page if necessary.

 1. How many of the buildings named in the story can you find on the map?
 Remember some buildings had different names with different owners but their location stayed the same.

 2. What sort of job is "fence viewer"?

-3. Sinclair & Carr's store was on the wharf - what was the name of the store on the wharf in 1912?
-4. What is a "scantling"?
+3. What were the initial impressions of Port Haney upon arrival, according to the memoir?

+4. How did the author describe the transition from their old life to their new life in Port Haney?

 5. Using the 1912 map as a base, draw in the houses and other structures that Grace describes.

 6. On the map above, draw through where the Haney Bypass goes through today.
-Three of the buildings on the map below are still standing today.
+Three of the buildings on the map below are still standing today, what are they?

-Thought Experiment:
+Creative Writing:

 If someone was passing Port Haney on a boat on the Fraser River in 1893, how would they describe it?
-If someone was passing the same spot in 2093, how would they describe it?
+If someone was passing the same spot today, how would they describe it?